getorca/stock_price_chat/README.md

 The base model is Llama 2 7B.

-The Lora adapter and tokenizer are available here: <https://huggingface.co/winddude/stock_price_chat/blob/main/README.md>
+The Lora adapter and tokenizer are available here: <https://huggingface.co/winddude/stock_price_chat/blob/main/README.md>.
+Be sure to copy the 3 tokenizer files over the base Llama tokenizer, as it has special tokens added needed for the intent/action loop and prompting.

 ## Training